ManikShrivastav/MousePad/README.md

-Implementation of the software is quite simple anyone with a basic database knowledge can install this software.
+You can use this software using given steps:- Implementation of the software is quite simple anyone with a basic database knowledge can install this software.
 The steps to implement of Setup this application is mentioned below: